luca-bassi/wired/README.md

 class FormComponent < Wired::BaseComponent

   def mount
-    @fields = {}
+    @fields = {name: '', surname: ''}
   end

   # ...
 end
 ```
 Here the component variable `@fields` will be updated live every time the two inputs are typed in.
-Note the javascript syntax for the `wired:model` attribute
+Note the javascript syntax for the `wired:model` attribute, the keys **need** to be defined at the component level, or the view cannot update correctly.

 ### 4. Actions
 At this moment the only supported triggering actions are: